Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Brooklyn Museum Ticketeria| ©Tatyana

-If you prefer to buy your tickets at the box office, you can also do so, although it will cost you more (about 14 €) and you will lose the benefits of buying your tickets in advance, such as the discount, queue-free access and free cancellation.
+If you are one of those who prefer to buy tickets at the box office, you can also do so although it will cost you more (about 14 €) and you will lose the benefits of buying tickets in advance, such as the discount, skip-the-line access and free cancellation.

 Brooklyn Museum prices and discounts

-I only recommend you to go to the counter if you are one of the following discount groups:
+I only recommend you to go through the ticket window if you are one of the discounted groups below:

 • Students over 20 years of age (with ID card) - 8,70 €.